 What VR headsets are supported by Microsoft Flight Simulator VR?

 Any headset that runs on the SteamVR, Windows Mixed Reality, or Oculus Rift platform is supported.
-The Oculus Quest 2 is only compatible with an Oculus Link cable.
+The Meta Quest 2 is only compatible with an Oculus Link cable.
 The sim has been optimized for the HP Reverb G2, G1, and Samsung Odyssey+ headsets.

 How do I toggle between VR and non-VR modes?

 You can toggle between modes using Ctrl + Tab on your keyboard.
-This shortcut might not be the same if you are using a customized keyboard mapping.
+This shortcut might not be the same if you use a customized keyboard mapping.
 You can go into the VR Mode Tab in General Options to see your current bindings for VR mode and add or adjust them.

 Why is the framerate unstable when I switch to VR mode?